 - Dismissed

-The appeal for service connection for cancer of the hip bone and liver cancer is dismissed due to the Veteran's death.
+The Veteran's appeal for service connection for liver cancer and an increased rating for irritable bowel syndrome has been dismissed due to the Veteran's death.

 - Granted